About this policy

 Orri offers a confidential Helpline support service which can be contacted by phone or email.

 All contacts to our support services remain confidential unless we believe someone is at risk of significant harm, as explained in our Safeguarding Policy.
 Whenever you contact support services, we will record the details of your communication with us and the support we provide in return (unless you choose to remain anonymous).
 This helps us to provide you with a higher level of service as you do not need to repeat information each time and are able to receive more personalised, productive support.

-All contact with our support services may be recorded for training and monitoring purposes and a record of the information from calls, emails, webchats, online groups and message board posts, including sensitive information, will be kept.
 Information from the use of our support services may also be used in an aggregated, anonymised form to provide business insight into the delivery of Orri’s services and in order to inform our research and training.

 Orri uses personal data we have collected about you to make sure the marketing we send you reflects your personal preferences.
 We may also use your personal data to develop our website and services and measure the effectiveness of our marketing.

 We send information via email about eating disorder news, our activities and services to individuals who have freely given explicit consent for us to do so, typically this consent is given when you sign up to receive our e-newsletter or fill in a form on our website registering for an event or expressing an interest in our activities.
 We may also send you information about the services or events you have recently signed up to.